open-sauced/docs/docs/opensauced-guides/oscr-score-guide/oscr-introduction.md

 Opening issues is a good way to ease into making contributions and is very helpful to the project.
 You can improve your OSCR score by making sure the issues you open are:

-- Meaningful.
+- meaningful,
-- Explain the problem clearly.
+- explain the problem clearly,
-- Follow the issue template, if provided.
+- follow the issue template, if provided.

 #### Engaging in discussions